neutrinolabs/xrdp/docs/nla.md

 `enable_nla=true`.
 A valid password completed CredSSP and delegated password decoding; an invalid password returned `STATUS_LOGON_FAILURE` without falling back to TLS.
 With `enable_nla=false`, the same negotiation selected TLS and did not invoke GSSAPI.
+A FreeRDP Kerberos/CredSSP handshake was also exercised.
 The `+auth-only` test does not create a graphical desktop or exercise the later PAM session login.

 Use a CA-trusted certificate for normal tests.
 For a disposable lab server with a self-signed certificate, `/cert:ignore` can be added temporarily; it must not be used as a production configuration.

 ## Test with Windows MSTSC

+This procedure has not yet been exercised against this implementation and remains an interoperability test gap.

 Test from a Windows client which can resolve the server name and reach the domain controller: